opulo-inc/ohai/docs/lumen/x-gantry/index.md

 *   Loosely attach a `z-gantry` onto the left-side `linear-rail-carriage` with 4x `M3x8-bolt` per side
 	<img src="images/bolt-left-head.jpg"/>

-*   Align `z-gantry` paralell to `linear-rail` by lightly pressing it outward, while tigtening the mounting bolts
+*   Align `z-gantry` parallel to `linear-rail` by lightly pressing it outward, while tightening the mounting bolts
-	*   Tighten bolts to 0.3 N/M, moving in a star pattern
+	*   Tighten bolts to 0.5 N/M, moving in a star pattern

 	<img src="images/image26.jpg"/>